 - Planning, creating, and automating integration test cases

-- Plan, create, and employ virtualized services at every stage and component level
+- Planning, creating, and employing virtualized services at every stage and component level

 Some process changes that occur during the shift may include the following:

 - Instead of waiting weeks to add code to that of the rest of the team, do it every day, or even several times a day.